NationalLibraryOfScotland/StevensonMapsScotland/README.md

 <li> To allow the different geographic extents of the maps to be clearly visible. </li>
 </ol>

-<p>For a full description of this project, see the project web pages on <a href="https://maps.nls.uk/projects/stevenson/geocoding.html">Geocoding the Stevenson Maps and Plans of Scotland</a>  and <a href="https://maps.nls.uk/projects/stevenson/web-mapping.html">Setting up a web-mapping interface for the Stevenson Collection</a><p>
+<p>For a full description of this project, see the project web pages on <a href="https://maps.nls.uk/projects/stevenson/geocoding.html">Geocoding the Stevenson Maps and Plans of Scotland</a>  and <a href="https://maps.nls.uk/projects/stevenson/web-mapping.html">Setting up a web-mapping interface for the Stevenson Collection</a>.
+All the specific OpenLayers code for this application is in the <a href="https://github.com/NationalLibraryOfScotland/StevensonMapsScotland/scripts/index.js">/scripts/index.js</a> file, which has been commented to explain specific functions.<p>